 There’s a widespread principle that says that access to research data should be “as open as possible, as closed as necessary” (Guidelines on FAIR Data Management in Horizon 2020, p.
 4).
 But there are occasions when data cannot be made openly accessible to everyone.
-Personal data, patent applications, and defence secrets are just a few of many reasons that can limit when and how data may be reused.
+Personal data, patent applications, and defence secrets are just a few reasons that may limit when and how data may be reused.

-There are other licenses that may also be relevant, but they are fairly uncommon.
+There are other licenses that may also be relevant, but they are uncommon.
 You can always contact your local research data support or SND if you have any questions about licenses.

-In a publication context, an embargo is the grace period between the publication of an article in a journal, and when a version of the article may be made accessible in an institutional repository (an HEI publication and archiving platform for research publications and student theses, for example DiVA).
-It usually concerns a pre-print or another early version of the article, but can also be a pdf created by the publisher.
+In a publication context, an embargo is the grace period between the publication of an article in a journal and when a version of the article may be made accessible in an institutional repository (an HEI publication and archiving platform for research publications and student theses, for example DiVA).
+It usually concerns a pre-print or other early version of the article, but can also be a pdf created by the publisher.
 (This is the basis for so-called “green” Open Access.)

-In regards to research data, an embargo signifies a time period between the end of the project/publication of the research results and the earliest time when the data may be made accessible for reuse and other purposes.
+In regard to research data, an embargo signifies a time period between the end of the project/publication of the research results and the earliest time when the data may be made accessible for reuse and other purposes.
 Embargos are uncommon but do occur, such as when data contain business secrets for a limited time.
 This could, for instance, be interviews with programmers in a computer game company, which may contain information about an unreleased game, even though the game isn't mentioned in the research results.
 In that case, the data are sensitive until the game has been released.
-This sort of situations will normally be determined in an agreement between the HEI and the company, for example in a Non-Disclosure Agreement (NDA).
+This sort of situation will normally be determined in an agreement between the HEI and the company, for example in a Non-Disclosure Agreement (NDA).

 Some research materials are protected by copyright.
 If this is the case for your material, there may be limitations for how it can be made accessible to others.
 The limitations depend on your agreement with the copyright holder and which license has been set on the material.